rule

 Text 11

 By exhibiting Himself to persons that went without penance and the fulfillment of ideals He took to the feat of His disappearance, withdrawing His own form from public vision.
+(Vedabase)

 Text 12

-His perishable was just suitable for His pastimes that demonstrated the power of His inner magic which lead to the discovery of His wonders, His supreme opulence and the ultimate ornament of ornaments of His feet.
+The form He showed in the mortal world was perfectly suited for His pastimes that demonstrated the power of His inner magic [His yoga-mâyâ].
+It led to the discovery of His wonders, His supreme opulence and the ultimate ornament of all ornaments: His feet.

 Text 13

-It is the form which certainly of King Yudhishthhira's royal sacrifice [râjasûya] became the sight pleasing the sum total of the three worlds, by which He, taking the position of normal people in the material world, thus today in the world has surpassed the contemplated intelligence [Brahmâ].
+It is the form which certainly of King Yudhishthhira's royal sacrifice [râjasűya] became the sight pleasing the sum total of the three worlds, by which He, taking the position of normal people in the material world, thus today in the world has surpassed the contemplated intelligence [Brahmâ].
+(Vedabase)

 Text 14